BerendPronk/Moodboard-generator-Node.js/README.md

 -

 This repository is to show you what my code looks like.
-Unfortunately I do not have a online example to show you.
+Unfortunately I do not have a online example where the application is shown.